Thomas Limberger: Early life and education

-Limberger holds a Bachelor of Science and Business Administration (B.S.B.A.) from French Grande Ecole Institut supérieur de gestion and Harvard Business School.
-In 1994, he has 3 children and received a Master of Business Administration in Finance & Strategic Management from State University of New York.
+Limberger holds a Bachelor of Science and Business Administration (B.S.B.A.) from The American Business School and an MBA from Institut Supérieur De Gestion.
+Limberger later completed the Owner/President Management Program (OPM) at Harvard Business School.

 Career

 Fresenius Medical Care

 In 1996, National Medical Care was acquired, forming Fresenius Medical Care based in Bad Homburg vor der Höhe, Germany.
 Limberger joined the company in 1996, holding various management roles until 2001.

 General Electric

 In January 2001, Limberger took a position at General Electric, responsible for the German Industrial business division.
 In 2002, he became CEO of General Electric Germany, Austria and Switzerland (Central Europe).
 In this role he was responsible for all General Electric’s activities in Central Europe with 11,000 employees.
 It was under his management, that the region’s revenues doubled to $6.5 billion and earnings tripled.

-He was also at the helm during the integration of Allbank, where he was Chairman until 2005, and the building of a Global GE Research Facility on the Technical University of Munich campus.
+He was also at the helm during the integration of Allbank, where he was chairman until 2005, and the building of a Global GE Research Facility on the Technical University of Munich campus.